-Most weddings during the lockdown and early post-lockdown periods were postponed to later in 2020 or into 2021.
-With the announcement that social distancing measures will be in place for a considerable time into 2021, couples with weddings later this year, as well as venues and suppliers, are facing a new reality.
+Most weddings during the lockdowns in 2020 and early post-lockdown periods were postponed to later in 2021.
+With the announcement that social distancing measures will be in place for the earlier part of 2021, couples with weddings planned for this period are facing significant restrictions.

 Will the actual legal marriage take place?